ploxiln/oauth2_proxy/README.md

 ### GitHub Auth Provider

 1. Create a new project: https://github.com/settings/developers
-2. Under `Authorization callback URL` enter the correct url ie `https://internal.yourcompany.com/oauth2/callback`
+2. Under `Authorization callback URL` enter the correct url e.g. `https://internal.yourcompany.com/oauth2/callback`

 The GitHub auth provider supports two additional parameters to restrict authentication to Organization or Team level access.
 Restricting by org and team is normally accompanied with `--email-domain=*`